EgemenAv/README_File_Generator/README.md

   ## Description

-    An app that creates a README file for your projects!
+    An app that generates a README file for your projects!
 Made with Node.js.

   ## Table of Contents